nrennie/nrennie.rbind.io/content/blog/2023-07-27-adding-social-media-icons-ggplot2/index.md

 date: "2023-07-27"
 slug: "adding-social-media-icons-ggplot2"
 draft: false
 excerpt: "Adding social media icons to your data visualisation is a great, concise way to put your name on your work, and make it easy for people to find your profile from your work.
-This blog explains how to add social media icons to {ggplot2} charts."
+This blog post explains how to add social media icons to {ggplot2} charts."
 layout: blog-single
-subtitle: ""
+subtitle: "Adding social media icons to your data visualisation is a great, concise way to put your name on your work, and make it easy for people to find your profile from your work.
+This blog post explains how to add social media icons to {ggplot2} charts."
 title: "Adding social media icons to charts with {ggplot2}"
 image: featured.png
 ---